akeneo/pim-helpcenter/content/md/administration/system-information-page.md

 # Overview

-In the latest versions, we have added an information page that contains technical information.
-To check this page, go to System/System Information.
+In the PIM, there is an information page that contains technical information.
+To check this page, go to `System` and click on the `System information` menu entry.

 ![image](../img/dummy.png)

+# Content

-On this page, you will have a sum up of all technical information that could be very helpful when raising a ticket: Edition version, Storage, Environment, Activated bundles… Once you land on this page, click on “TXT” button on the right hand corner to download a text file containing all this information.
+On this page, you will have a sum up of all technical information regarding the PIM.

+It could be very helpful when raising a ticket on our Helpdesk: edition version, storage, environment, activated bundles…
+Once you land on this page, click on the `TXT` button on the right hand corner to download a text file containing all this information.

+You can then attach the generated text file to your ticket.

 ![image](../img/dummy.png)

-This page has been developed in order to gather most of the information you need to raise tickets through our Helpdesk.
-Please attach the text file downloaded to your ticket (Attachment field).